multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 # YC and the front of HN

 In May I interviewed with YCombinator.
 I stressed out a lot about the interview but it ended up being extremely friendly and positive.
+I pitched building a SaaS offering where teams can work on projects together and have hosted dashboards and recurring exports.

 Later that day they told me no with a great email.
 They weren't a fan of me being a solo founder and they felt the usage wasn't high enough.

 Lots of successful founders have failed YC interviews so it doesn't really bother me.
 It was a neat experience and maybe I'll do better